 There's nothing like a good venison roast recipe to satisfy the family on any given evening.

-Suffice to say that most of us get through the cold, grueling winter with good food, and using deer meat we've harvested ourselves makes it even more meaningful.
+Suffice to say that most of us get through the cold, grueling winter with good food, and using deer meat we've harvested ourselves for awesome venison recipes makes it even more meaningful.

 We thought you may enjoy some tasty recipes that will not only keep you warm, but also keep your bellies full.
 These take things beyond the typical backstrap or venison steak recipes you normally see, and help make good use f the tougher cuts.
 Add some veggies and mashed potatoes, and you've got yourself one of the most wholesome meals you can possibly enjoy.